-3rd November 2014 | Rebecca Page-Tickell
+21st August 2018 | Rebecca Page-Tickell

 The second key challenge is a perennial challenge around the interventions that can be carried out.
 L&D is particularly susceptible to fashions in interventions, particularly with the growth of neurocognitive science.
 We are in a period of rapid growth in our understanding of how the brain works, but these complex findings are often misinterpreted as they are communicated to the professional community.
 Organizations are therefore susceptible to misunderstandings which lead to ineffective interventions.
-For example, left and right brain do have some variations, but definitely not logic vs creativity which some providers may claim.
+For example, the left and right brain do have some variations, but definitely not logic vs creativity which some providers may claim.
 Interventions built on this misunderstanding of the academic literature are likely to be less effective than may be advertised.

-The book takes a practical approach to guide the reader through the main stages of L&D interventions, from identifying issues, through choosing and implementing interventions and finally, through to evaluating what actually happened and improving the interventions.
+A: The book takes a practical approach to guide the reader through the main stages of L&D interventions, from identifying issues, through choosing and implementing interventions and finally, through to evaluating what actually happened and improving the interventions.
 This aims to enable organizations to take a lifecycle perspective to build robust, effective interventions based on current and emerging business requirements.
 The book contains a lot of case studies to examine what can go right and wrong as well as lists, questionnaires and inventories to help the reader think through their own situation and make an appropriate choice of intervention.

-4. Are there any organizations that you consider to be demonstrating best practice in L&D strategy?
+Q: Are there any organizations that you consider to be demonstrating best practice in L&D strategy?

-In future blogs I will be discussing effective L&D with practitioners who I believe stand out in delivering highly effective interventions.
+In future blogs, I will be discussing effective L&D with practitioners who I believe stand out in delivering highly effective interventions.

-Interestingly, the same issues emerge time and again in different clothing.
+A: Interestingly, the same issues emerge time and again in different clothing.
 There is a lot of movement in terms of blended L&D, using a range of interventions to achieve effective learning, but again the primary issue is stickability of the learning and the extent to which it will enhance performance.

 One area that I think will be very interesting, which I comment on in the book, is the use of big data to identify learning needs and evaluate learning interventions.
 This is a whole new take on a difficult area.
 For example, if you have delivered generic management training to a group of junior managers how do you know if it has made a difference in their capability as managers.
-The role of a manager is so varied, complex and context dependent that any number of factors can impact their capability.
-However, with big data there is a chance to compare sufficiently large number to allow for context and identify changes.
+The role of a manager is so varied, complex and context-dependent that any number of factors can impact their capability.
+However, with big data, there is a chance to compare a sufficiently large number to allow for context and identify changes.
 You can then mine down to identify what exactly caused those changes.
 There is a chance that this could change the face of evaluation of L&D.

-I have a passion for enabling individuals to be the best that they can be – for supporting them in understanding where they can develop and make the best of their natural talents and gifts.
+A: I have a passion for enabling individuals to be the best that they can be – for supporting them in understanding where they can develop and make the best of their natural talents and gifts.
 Providing a resource to support organizations in developing people is part of that passion.
 Importantly, here it is balanced with a focus on building organizational capability.